hcharsh/PARSEC_ABC-FAR/README.md

 We compare the designs using ABC-FAR to identify the most informative ones.

+Labels for the designs: SSD, SRD and W1SD denote the PARSEC, random and anti-PARSEC designs respectively.

 ground_truth_GRN.mat has details of the parameter values guess and initial conditions used to predict designs.

 The folder 'TSA/' has codes for parameter sensitivity analysis.